openequella/openequella.github.io/guides/ContributionUserGuide.md

 * Collection—the collection to which the resource belongs.
 Selecting the collection link displays a search result list for that collection.
 * Version—displays the version number of the current resource.
 Clicking on the (show all) link displays a list of all versions, including the current live version.
 * Status—resource statuses can be Live, Archived, Deleted, Suspended, Review, Moderating, Rejected or Draft.
 * Find uses—use this link to display a list of current uses for this resource.
-This link displays only if at least one connector is configured in the EQUELLA system.
+This link displays only if at least one connector is configured in the openEQUELLA system.
 * Moderation History—select this link to display the Moderation history page.
 * Terms of use—select this link to display the Terms of use page with terms and a list of users who have accepted those terms and date of acceptance.
 * Moderation Progress—select this link to display the Moderation progress page.